 Brazing and soldering, bearings, catalysts and water treatment all rely on silver's unique properties.

-Purebase aggregates, markets and sells gold and silver, placing it through an established network — the route from the mine to the industries above.
+Purebase aggregates, markets and sells silver (gold to follow in 2027), placing it through an established network — the route from the mine to the industries above.